sherrardTr4129/CONSTRUCT-iveViews/README.md

 CONSTRUCT-iveViews
 ==================

-a computer vision project for the construct at RIT.
+a computer vision project for the computer science house at RIT.